Pka-Miles48/WebsiteWithSourceControl-F24-/README.md

 # WebsiteWithSourceControl-F24-
-This repository is an example that is used to gain experience with source control and TypeScript.
+This repository is an example that is being used to gain experience with source control and TypeScript.

 ## Live website